 I also starting making yarn wigs for The Magic Yarn Project.
 They have organized people all over the world in making fun, Disney character yarn wigs for little cancer fighters who have lost or are losing their hair.
 Just one look at the children's faces showed me the kind of joy I take for granted.
 Bless their courageous hearts.

 My Story Matters helps families and children heal from their sufferings through the process of writing their stories.

 8. I am a recovering craft-a-holic.
-I flit from hobby to hobby, but I still enjoy primitive embroidery, making beach stone necklaces, journal charms and bookmarks, and especially Harry Potter crafts!
+I flit from hobby to hobby, but I still enjoy primitive embroidery, fairy gardens, making beach stone necklaces, journal charms and bookmarks, and especially Harry Potter crafts!

 For stray socks

 I wish you could see their individual beauty!

 I made my first Fairy garden in 2016.

 9. Log Homes and Tiny Houses, or better yet, Tiny Log homes:

 10. Last, but not least, My Family.
 I am married.
 I have 5 + 5 children.
 We have been blessed with really good kids.
 I also have 18 of the sweetest grandkids ever.
 They are challenging, entertaining, delightful, energetic and so loving.
 Everyone has such busy schedules, but they have all made commitments to quarterly family gatherings.
 These can be scheduling nightmares but we all work to clear our schedules for family time.
 We hold an annual Easter egg hunt, and Halloween treasure hunt.
 Summertime is the time for some sort of water fun.
 Winter we squeeze in both Thanksgiving and Christmas celebrations, along with a host of recitals and soccer games.

 Putting their heads together to figure out the next clue.